Winter Camping in Yellowstone National Park

 • Specimen Creek

 • Fawn Pass

 Roads to the interior of the park are only open to snowcoach or snowmobile traffic from December 15th to March 15th and tours start at either West Yellowstone or Mammoth Hot Springs.
 The Snow Lodge at Old Faithful is open year-round and makes a great base camp for ski or snowshoe tours in and around the thermal areas located in this beautiful and remote section of the park.
 Access to the Old Faithful region is only available by snowcoach or snowmobile during the winter.
 Click here for an overview map of Yellowstone National Park.

 Permits for backcountry travel during this time of year are available at Mammoth Hot Springs (Albright Visitor Center) or in West Yellowstone at the West Yellowstone Visitor Information Center.
 During the winter months the visitor centers do not open until 9am and a ranger may not be available to issue a permit when you arrive.
 Check in with the visitor center staff and they will call a ranger to come and issue the backcountry permit.
 For additional information of backcountry permits click here.

 If you want to travel further into the backcountry the towns of Gardiner and West Yellowstone are open all year and you can book trips to the interior of Yellowstone via snowcoach or snowmobile through one of the many outfitters and guides located in these locations.
 Mammoth Hot Springs which is located near the northern entrance has limited amenities compared to West Yellowstone but you have much more opportunities for backcountry travel along the road from Gardiner to Cooke City.

-Visit these websites for information on lodging in and around West Yellowstone.
+Visit these websites for information on lodging in and around West Yellowstone, MT.

 • Visit Yellowstone